-The MONITOR CPUID feature flag (ECX bit 3; CPUID executed EAX = 1) indicates the availability of MONITOR and MWAIT in the processor.
+CPUID.01H:ECX.MONITOR[bit 3] indicates the availability of MONITOR and MWAIT in the processor.
 When set, MONITOR may be executed only at privilege level 0 (use at any other privilege level results in an invalid-opcode exception).
-The operating system or system BIOS may disable this instruction by using the IA32\MISC\ENABLE MSR; disabling MONITOR clears the CPUID feature flag and causes execution to generate an illegal opcode exception.
+The operating system or system BIOS may disable this instruction by using the IA32_MISC_ENABLE MSR; disabling MONITOR clears the CPUID feature flag and causes execution to generate an invalid-opcode exception.